 Cardiopowerlifting is a new way of training I (Wim Wamsteeker) develop due my personal circumstances.
-After my brain operation earlier this year I’m not allowed to put maximum pressure on my head.
+After my brain operation January 2017 I’m not allowed to put maximum pressure on my head.
 Because I’m powerlifting over 30 years I cann’t an imagine a world without Powerlifting.
 Therefore I start thinking about a ‘new’ way of training and add the oldskool of training with my philosophy of training I develop over the years.
 People I have trained / trained with know my basic rule: You become strong due your light workouts 😉

 Name: Wim Wamsteeker

 Marital status: married to Mirella, which I have two wonderful children Kick and Loïs.

 Training since: 1982